open-mmlab/mmdeploy/docs/en/01-how-to-build/rockchip.md

       ])
   ```

-- SDK only supports int8 rknn model, which require you set `do_quantization=True` when converting models.
+- SDK only supports int8 rknn model, which require `do_quantization=True` when converting models.